PyICe-ADI/PyICe/docs/tutorials/tutorial_8_bench_config_management.rst

 https://github.com/PyICe-ADI/PyICe/tree/main/PyICe/tutorials/bench_config_management_tutorial/bench_image_example/Bench_Config.svg

-Note that while the wiring is not physically accurate terminal to terminal, hoving over a wire will reveal what connection it represents in regards to both components and terminals.
+Note that while the wiring is not physically accurate terminal to terminal, hovering over a wire will reveal what connection it represents in regards to both components and terminals.